ARTS FOR ACTION ACTIVATOR MODEL

 community education and empowerment through grassroots-level theatre activities led by community based social-change actors.
 Our activator model combines very localised work on specific issues facing communities using interactive educational methods with broader, community-linked media messaging through national radio dramas and magazine shows.

 Tiyeni! was launched in 2007 across 8 districts of rural Malawi.
-The programme aimed Tiyeni! (meaning Let’s Go! in Chichewa) is a powerful interactive communications programme that provides sustained and responsive community education and empowerment through grassroots-level theatre activities led by a network of community based social-change actors, or Nanzikambe Arts Activators and community-linked media messaging through national radio dramas and magazine shows.
+The programme Tiyeni! (meaning Let’s Go! in Chichewa) is a powerful interactive communications programme that provides sustained and responsive community education and empowerment through grassroots-level theatre activities led by a network of community based social-change actors, or Nanzikambe Arts Activators and community-linked media messaging through national radio dramas and magazine shows.
 The primary aim of Tiyeni! is to reduce to reducethe incidences and impact of HIV/AIDS in Malawi throughby enabling tangible and demonstrable community-led behaviour change in relation to the risk of infection, and issues surrounding living positively with HIV/AIDS.

 The programme useds interactive educational methods to tackle potentially harmful cultural practices and attitudes, and to interrogate the power dynamics, hierarchies, beliefs and structures which underlie them.